signalfx/maestro-ng/README.md

 below.

 * PyYAML (you may need to install this manually, e.g. `apt-get install python-yaml`)
+* Jinja2
+* requests
 * A recent [docker-py](http://github.com/dotcloud/docker-py)

+If you plan on using the HipChat auditor, you'll also need `python-simple-hipchat`.

 ## Installation